berkeley-stat243/stat243-fall-2020/howtos/accessingPython.md

 # Access on your laptop via Anaconda

 We recommend using the [Anaconda distribution of Python](https://www.anaconda.com/distribution/), though that is not required.
 You can download it [here](https://www.anaconda.com/distribution/#download-section).
-Make sure to choose Python 3.7 and not Python 2.7.
+Make sure to choose Python 3.7 or 3.8 and not Python 2.7.

 Once you've installed Python, please install the following packages: numpy, scipy, pandas, dask, dask.distributed, dask.bag, dask.array, dask.dataframe, dask.multiprocessing.